Patz Fowle: Background

 *2010 Patz Fowle became a Mentor for the Teacher Institute in Contemporary Art (TICA) at the SCHOOL of the ART INSTITUTE of CHICAGO (SAIC) Chicago, IL.

-2010 & 2011 Patz Fowle was high school Studio Art instructor at Trinity Collegiate School in Darlington, SC.
+Patz Fowle was Artist-in-Residence in the Darlington County Schools and high school Studio Art instructor at Trinity Collegiate School in Darlington, SC.

 * 2010 The American Museum of Ceramic Art adds sculpture by Contemporary American Studio Potter, Patz Fowle to their permanent collection.

-* 2011 “Patz Fowle in Progress” is a book published by Black Creek Arts Council documenting Fowle’s work from the 80’s – 2011
+* “Patz Fowle in Progress” is a book published by Black Creek Arts Council documenting Fowle’s work.

-*2013 Patz Fowle and Mike Fowle were commissioned to design and create a metal public art sculpture for the McLeod Family Medicine Center in Florence, SC.
+*Patz Fowle and Mike Fowle designed and created a metal public art sculpture for the McLeod Family Medicine Center in Florence, SC.

-2013-present Patz Fowle is Visual Arts Coordinator at the South Carolina Governor's School for Science & Mathematics in Hartsville, SC.
-(Art in the Interim instructor since 1997)
+2013 Patz Fowle is Visual Arts Coordinator at the South Carolina Governor's School for Science & Mathematics in Hartsville, SC.

-*2014 and 2015 Patz Fowle received funding grants from the National Endowment for the Arts & Black Creek Arts Council to serve as Artist-in-Residence for the Arts in Education programs in the Darlington County School District.
+Fowle served as Artist-in-Residence for the Arts in Education programs in the Darlington County School District.